Cultivating Bodhisattva Effort Until Death

 About Greg Snyder

 Access Notes: There is one short flight of stairs leading to the entrance to the building.
 Please press 3-0 to be buzzed in.
 The center is located at the top of a steeper second staircase of 28 steps.
-A ramp and elevator are available via an alternate entrance; please email in advance if you need access.
+A ramp and elevator are available via an alternate entrance; please email in advance if you need to have access to the ramp.
 Chairs, benches, and extra support cushions are available.
 We are not yet a fragrance-free space; our hand soap is scented with essential oils.
 If you have any additional questions about accessibility, please contact us at email@example.com.